syndafhal/CI-CD-deployment-repo/README.md

-# Source repository contains the files and metadata related to the API
+#  Deployment repository contains the configurations related to each environment this APIs is getting deployed.